NeikuiColacat/EECS-498.008-598.008-2022-Winter/README.md

 The first three assignments are similar each year, while the last three vary with the changes in the course from year to year.

-For example , the transformer is added in 2022 winter,and the missing `pytorch_autograd_and_nn.py` is added in A42020fall folder, which would walk you throung the basic usage of autograd and nn.module.
+For example , the transformer is added in 2022 winter, and the missing `pytorch_autograd_and_nn.py` is added in A42020fall folder, which would walk you throung the basic usage of autograd and nn.module.